nus-cs2103-AY2425S1/ip/README.md

 ## About The Project

 Susan Bot is a simple lightweight chat bot that lets you manage tasks easily from your desktop.
-In this PR, Susan Bot is a CLI program.

 ## Features